Khrylx/AgentFormer/README.md

 # Training
 You can train your own models with your customized configs.
 Here we take the ETH dataset as an example, but you can train models for other datasets with their corresponding [configs](cfg).
 AgentFormer requires **two-stage** training:
-1. Train the AgentFormer VAE model (Everything but the trajectory sampler):
+1. Train the AgentFormer VAE model (everything but the trajectory sampler):
     ```
     python train.py --cfg user_eth_agentformer_pre --gpu 0
     ```